Q1: Is massage therapy covered by MSI or my private health plan?

 At no time should a massage be painful.
 Always check with your therapist about

 A: You should dress to your comfort level.
-Massage can be done over your clothes, or over the sheets or directly on your skin.
-During massage therapy treatments you are covered with blankets and only the area that is being treated is uncovered.
-Some clients choose to disrobe completely, others are more comfortable leaving on their undergarments or remaining fully clothed.
+I can do massage over your clothes, or the sheets or directly on your skin.
+During massage therapy treatments, you are covered with blankets and only the area being treated is uncovered.
+Some clients choose to disrobe completely, and others are more comfortable leaving on their undergarments or remaining clothed.

-Q4: What if I have allergies or prefer scent free products?
+Q5: What if I have allergies or prefer scent-free products?

-A: The health history you complete will help your therapist provide a safe and effective treatment.
-There are certain drugs and health conditions that may affect your treatment session through what techniques can be used to how you lie on the table.
-All the information you provide is confidential so please feel free to discuss any concerns you have with your therapist.
+A: The health history you complete will help your therapist provide safe and effective treatment.
+Certain drugs and health conditions may affect your treatment session through what techniques can be used to how you lie on the table.
+All the information you provide is confidential, so please feel free to discuss any concerns you have with your therapist.

 This form will need to be updated annually.

 A: The time that you book with a therapist is YOUR time.
-Whether you are coming for relaxation or therapy, your session can be improved by you concentrating on what is happening with your breathing, with your muscles, and the whole experience.
-Some people do this in silence while others find that talking helps relieve some of their pent up stress.
+You may find it more beneficial to concentrate on your breathing, muscles, and the whole experience.
+Some people do this in silence, while others find that talking helps relieve some of their pent-up stress.
 It is your time – do whatever feels right, and remember this can change from session to session.

-Q7: I would like to get a massage but I am uncomfortable with my body.
+Q8: I would like to get a massage, but I am uncomfortable with my body.